otssai/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 User login: users will be able to sign up and sign in to existing accounts.

-Set Home County: users will be able to add and edit their home county.
+Set Home County and Destination County: users will be able to add and edit their home county and their destination county.

 Map search: users will be able to search the counties they will be driving through given their current location and their destination.